rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 touch index.js session.js user.js message.js
 ```

 Then, assumed the routes would be already defined, import the all the modular routes in the *src/index.js* file and *use* them to mount them as modular routes.
-Each modular route receives a URI which in REST is our resource.
+Each modular route receives a URI which in REST is our resource:

 ```javascript{3,9,10,11}
 ...